aaronsdevera/dailybeehive/README.md

-# Daily Beehive
+# Daily Beehive (@dailybeehive)
-An automated daily word puzzle
+An automated daily word puzzle by @aaronsdevera.
+Distributed daily on Twitter @dailybeehive.
+Created with RStudio, Python, and the Twitter API.
 ## Rules
 - Make as many words as possible
 - All words must use the center letter at least once